-5.2 No Unreasonable Affect or Injury to Any Other Lawful User of Water
+5.2 No Unreasonable Effect or Injury to Any Other Lawful User of Water

 Absent approval of the proposed changes, the water to be made available by Camp Meeker for the proposed instream dedication would either be put to consumptive use within the boundaries of Camp Meeker's place of use as identified in Permit 21198 or would continue to flow down the Russian River.
-The instream flow dedication proposed by the petitioner is a non-consumptive use of water.
+The instream flow dedication proposed by Camp Meeker is a non-consumptive use of water.
 Water diverted for instream flow purposes from Camp Meeker's Monte Rio well will re-enter the Russian River approximately 285 feet downstream after flowing down Dutch Bill Creek, less natural stream conveyance losses.
 Consequently, only lawful users on the Russian River downstream of the Monte Rio well but upstream of the confluence with Dutch Bill Creek could experience any significant effect or injury from the proposed action.
 Per Division records, Occidental CSD, pursuant to Permit 21214, constitutes the only user that could meet these criteria.
 Permit 21214, which is junior in priority to Camp Meeker's permit, authorizes year-round direct diversion of 0.16 cfs, up to 65 afa, of Russian River underflow from an offset well approximately 50 feet downstream of Camp Meeker's Monte Rio well.
 However, as Permit 21214 is junior to Permit 21198, Camp Meeker has the right to divert flow consistent with its permitted limitations before Occidental CSD can claim injury to its ability to divert water.
-Also, Sonoma County Water Agency (SCWA) is required per Decision 1610 to maintain flows in the lower Russian River.
-The amount of this dedication (maximum rate of 0.2 cfs) is insignificant compared to flow levels maintained by SCWA.